 3. Marble Countertops

 One great feature of marble - it comes in an array of colours that are hues and shades of earth tones.
-From white to salmon, emerald to olive brown, the beauty of the stone lies in its wonderful grains (strokes and lines) that crisscross along the slab.
+From white to salmon, emerald to olive-brown, the beauty of the stone lies in its wonderful grains (strokes and lines) that crisscross along the surface of the slab.
 The downside of marble worktops is that because it is a porous stone material, it absorbs stains pretty rapidly.

 4. Solid Surface Composites - Corian Kitchen Worktops

 Without doubt one of the market leaders in kitchen worktops, Corian solid surfaces are versatile and durable and can be easily repaired in the event of unsightly scratches and chips.
 Corian kitchen worktops are cool to touch with an elegantly smooth surface that is not only non-porous and stain-free, it is also extremely hygienic because it doesn't trap bacteria and dirt.
 It also resists the growth of mildew and mould as its flowing seamlessness and coved backsplashes means there are no crevices to trap filth.